-Data/metadata will be reviewed by the principal investigator in a short timeframe after each experiment/simulation to check/validate the completeness of metadata entries and to check the consistency of the data.
+Meta-(data) will be reviewed by the principal investigator in a short timeframe after each experiment to check/validate the completeness of metadata entries and to check the consistency of the data.

-Raw data and metadata will always be stored in a central place (departmental server) in a SQL database (see 1.1).
-The data structure will allow the access of the data by user, date, preparation number as well as other parameters.
+Raw data and metadata will always be stored in a central place (institute server).
+The data structure will allow the access of the data by the research team, e.g. by date, sample characteristics as well as other parameters.
 The metadata will be linked to the raw data files.
-The database has appropriate interfaces with analysis software and to the web server.
+The database has appropriate interfaces via direct access or through a web server.
 The database will have a journaling capability, which gives information about the versioning.
 All changes and deletions to the data will be stored.

 1.3 What documentation and metadata will you provide with the data?
+Questions you might want to consider: